Skip to main content

 If there is no match, the exec fails to match, and the ~all value is used.

-The "exp" mechanism
+The "exp" modifier

 exp=<domain>